-The iron-clad symbol of Beer Week — the Hammer of Glory — makes its way around the city, from bar to bar, transported by everything from dog-pulled carts to a parade of pin-up girls.
-Trail the hammer around town to such bars as Kite & Key, Brauhaus, Grey Lodge Pub, Johnny Brenda’s, Institute Bar and Standard Tap, or hop on the free double-decker (party) bus as a day-long spectator.
+The iron-clad symbol of Beer Week — the Hammer of Glory, a big branded mallet — makes its way around the city, from bar to bar, transported by everything from dog-pulled carts to a parade of pin-up girls.
+Trail the hammer around town to such bars as Grey Lodge Pub, Johnny Brenda’s, Standard Tap, Fergie’s Pub, The Institute Bar and or hop on the free double-decker (party) bus as a day-long spectator.

 International Great Beer Expo